-If the Hearing Officer determines that a student is to be expelled, the Hearing Officer shall inform the student's parents/guardians of his/her determination in writing including the reasons for expulsion ("Expulsion Determination Letter").
-The hearing officer's written notification to the parents/guardians shall also include information about the appeal and due process rights in regard to the hearing officer's determination.
+If the Hearing Officer determines that a student is to be expelled, the Hearing Officer shall inform the student's parents/guardians of the Hearing Officer's factual findings and determination in writing, including the reasons for expulsion ("Expulsion Determination Letter").
+The Expulsion Determination Letter shall also describe the student's appeal and due process rights in regard to the hearing officer's determination.